Dollar bounce short-lived as euro nears three-year high

 LONDON (Reuters) - The dollar dipped on Thursday, unable to hold onto gains made the previous day on the back of upbeat U.S. data and minutes from the Federal Reserve, as the euro resumed a rally that has taken it close to its highest levels in three years.

-The dollar index, which measures the currency against a basket of six major rivals .DXY, had slipped to its lowest since Sept.
+The dollar index, which measures the currency against a basket of six major rivals, had slipped to its lowest since Sept.
 20 on Tuesday, as optimism about the euro zone economy drove the single currency above $1.20 for the first time in 3-1/2 months.

 The dollar was given some reprieve on Wednesday, bouncing after strong manufacturing and construction data.
 It gained further support from the Fed’s latest minutes, which indicated the central bank is still poised to raise interest rates several times this year.